Updated: January 31, 2025

 FAQ

-When you compare Odoo vs. SAP, consider that they aren’t equal from the start as they are designed for different targeted audiences.
+When you compare Odoo vs. SAP, consider that they aren’t equal from the start as these ERP systems are designed for different targeted audiences.
 Odoo is a perfect match for SMEs and enterprises with multiple offices but the same business processes.
 You can implement this ERP quickly.
-Meanwhile, SAP is oriented toward huge multinational corporations, whose business processes in different offices may vary significantly.
-SAP can handle the most complicated requirements of large enterprises, and in this sense, Odoo cannot replace it yet.
+Meanwhile, SAP is oriented toward huge multinational corporations, whose processes in different offices may vary significantly.
+SAP can handle the most complicated business requirements of large enterprises, and in this sense, Odoo cannot replace it yet.